felixchiu/Talking-with-me/README.md

 ---

 Built with ❤️ using Flask, SocketIO, and Bulma CSS

+## About

+Talking-with-me is a modern, responsive chat application that demonstrates real-time communication using WebSocket technology.
+Perfect for learning about real-time web applications or as a foundation for more complex chat systems.